apache/doris/docs/en/docs/sql-manual/sql-reference/Account-Management-Statements/GRANT.md

 1. Grant the specified permissions to a user or role.
 2. Grant the specified role to a user.

+>Note that.
+>
+>"Grant the specified role to the user" is not supported in the current version

 ```sql
 GRANT privilege_list ON priv_level TO user_identity [ROLE role_name]